 There are different types of civil courts.
 The civil court that most people will come across is the county court.
-There is also the high court, but that deals with the most serious claims, generally ones worth over £50,000 for personal injury claims, or over £100,000 for other claims, or that are legally very complex.
-This guide focuses on everyday claims in the county court.
+There is also the high court, but that deals with the most serious civil claims, generally ones worth over £50,000 for personal injury claims, or over £100,000 for other claims, or claims that are legally very complex.
+This guide focuses on everyday civil claims in the county court.

 We talk about the court ‘doing’ things in this guide.
 For example, the court may ‘send’ out a form or ‘make’ a decision.
 You may be more used to thinking of the court as a place - a building.
 But ‘the court’ is often used as shorthand to refer to the people working in the court, whether they are a judge or other court staff.
 This is similar to how we might talk about schools or hospitals.
 For example, ‘the hospital made me an appointment’ or’ the school sent me a letter’.

 A civil court can only deal with a dispute if there is a legal problem, with a legal solution.